Changemaker.

 She craned

-all-electric homes onto FedSquare, normalising sustainable living.
+all-electric homes onto FedSquare, normalising electrification

 She towed